The Future of Healthcare is Predictive

 Remote patient monitoring is gaining traction.

 Why?
 It’s way cheaper.
-Importantly, it cuts out the administrative bloat of healthcare, which has been one of the biggest cost drivers for healthcare organizations in the US in recent years.
+It cuts out the administrative bloat of healthcare, which has been one of the biggest cost drivers for US healthcare in recent years.

 The future of healthcare is predictive

-The literature on AI in medicine is exploding.
+On the clinical side, the literature on AI in medicine is also exploding.

 A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features such as osteoporosis in women or erectile dysfunction and prostatic hypertrophy in men.